Making Solar Energy More Accessible

 - Use clean, local renewable energy

-- Participate in solar without financial commitments, regardless of property ownership, roof structure or shading and location issues
+- Participate in solar regardless of property ownership, roof structure or other physical issues

 - Even if you move, as long as you remain part of the PSEG Long Island family, we can transfer your community solar subscription to your new residence